Pazzoide/mersys.io_Testing/README.md

 <th style="width: 33.33%;"><img src="https://img.shields.io/badge/Javafaker%20-%20v1.0.2%20-s?style=for-the-badge&amp;labelColor=darksilver&amp;color=darkgreen" alt="TestNG Badge" /></th>
 </tr>
 <tr>
-<td style="width: 33.33%;">SLF4J (Simple Logging Facade for Java) is a Java logging library that simplifies and standardizes logging operations in Java applications</td>
+<td style="width: 33.33%;">SLF4J (Simple Logging Facade for Java) is a Java logging library that simplifies and standardizes logging operations in Java applications.</td>
 <td style="width: 33.33%;">Grasshopper is a versatile and user-friendly tool for generating HTML and PDF reports, aiding in the effective visualization of test results.</td>
-<td style="width: 33.33%;">JavaFaker is a versatile Java library that provides realistic fake data for use in project development, testing, and presentations.</td>
+<td style="width: 33.33%;">JavaFaker is a versatile and user-friendly Java library that provides realistic fake data for use in project development, testing, and presentations.</td>
 </tr>
 </tbody>
 </table>